Singularities of linear systems and boundedness of Fano varieties: Introduction

+{\textbf{\sffamily{Jordan property of Cremona groups.}}} Prokhorov and Shramov [\ref{Prokhorov-Shramov}] studied the birational automorphism group of algebraic varieties using techniques of birational geometry.
+They investigated the question whether such groups are \emph{Jordan}.
+They in particular showed that the BAB conjecture, that is Theorem \ref{t-BAB}, implies the Jordan property for rationally connected varieties.

+A group $C$ is Jordan of index $h$ if for any finite subgroup $G$ of $C$ there is a normal abelian subgroup $H$ of $G$ of index at most $h$.
+When we say $C$ is Jordan we mean that it is Jordan of index $h$ for some $h$.

-\begin{cor} Let $k$ be a field of characteristic zero (not necessarily algebraically closed).
-Let $d$ be a natural number.
+\begin{cor} Let $d$ be a natural number.
 Then there is a natural number $h$ depending only on $d$ satisfying the following.
-Let $X$ be a rationally connected variety of dimension $d$ over $k$.
-Then for any finite subgroup $G$ of the birational automorphism group $\Bir(X)$, there is a normal abelian subgroup $H$ of $G$ of index at most $h$.
-In particular, $\Bir(X)$ is Jordan. \end{cor}
+Let $k$ be a field of characteristic zero (not necessarily algebraically closed) and $X$ be a rationally connected variety of dimension $d$ over $k$.
+Then the birational automorphism group $\Bir(X)$ is Jordan of index $h$. \end{cor}

-If we take $X=\PP^d_k$ in the corollary, then we deduce that the Cremona group ${\rm Cr}_d(k):=\Bir(\PP^d_k)$ is Jordan, answering a question of Serre [\ref{Serre}, 6.1].
-The corollary follows immediately from Theorem \ref{t-BAB} and Prokhorov-Shramov [\ref{Prokhorov-Shramov}, Theorem 1.8].\\
+The corollary follows immediately from Theorem \ref{t-BAB} and [\ref{Prokhorov-Shramov}, Theorem 1.8].
+If we take $X=\PP^d_k$ in the corollary, then we deduce that the Cremona group ${\rm Cr}_d(k):=\Bir(\PP^d_k)$ is Jordan, answering a question of Serre [\ref{Serre}, 6.1] which was the main motivation for the work [\ref{Prokhorov-Shramov}].

+Note that $\Bir(X)$ is not Jordan for arbitrary algebraic varieties $X$.
+Indeed when $X$ is the product of $\PP^1_k$ and an abelian variety, then $\Bir(X)$ is not Jordan [\ref{Zarhin}].
+However, if $X$ is a non-uniruled variety, then $\Bir(X)$ is always Jordan [\ref{Prokhorov-Shramov-2}].\\

-{\textbf{\sffamily{Lc thresholds of $\R$-linear systems.}}} Let $(X,B)$ be a pair.
+{\textbf{\sffamily{Lc thresholds of $\R$-linear systems.}}} Let $(X,B)$ be an lc pair.
 The \emph{lc threshold} of an $\R$-Cartier $\R$-divisor $L\ge 0$ with respect to $(X,B)$ is defined as

 Now let $A$ be an $\R$-Cartier $\R$-divisor.
 The $\R$-linear system of $A$ is

 We then define the \emph{lc threshold} of $|A|_\R$ with respect to $(X,B)$ (also called global lc threshold or $\alpha$-invariant) as